Tensor products of Leibniz bimodules and Grothendieck rings: Introduction

-The second line of thought is to consider the tensor product $M\otimes N$ of the Leibniz bimodules $M$ and $N$ modulo a certain subspace in order to obtain a genuine Leibniz bimodule.
-We look at two such subspaces which thus lead to two {\it truncated\/} tensor products $M\ovo N$ and $M\und N$ whose properties are discussed in Section~\ref{truncated}.
-These truncated tensor products coincide with the ``natural" tensor product defined in Section \ref{weak} when one tensor factor is symmetric or anti-symmetric (Theorem~\ref{main}).
-We give examples to show that in many cases $M\ovo N$ and $M\und N$ are non-trivial.
+The second line of thought is to consider the tensor product $M\otimes N$ of the Leibniz bimodules $M$ and $N$ modulo a~certain subspace in order to obtain an ordinary Leibniz bimodule.
+We look at two such subspaces which thus lead to two \textit{truncated\/} tensor products $M\ovo N$ and $M\und N$ whose properties are discussed in Section~\ref{truncated}.
+These truncated tensor products are the same when one tensor factor is symmetric or anti-symmetric (Theorem~\ref{main}), and they coincide with the ``natural'' tensor product defined in Section~\ref{weak} in the case that both factors are symmetric or anti-symmetric (Corollary~\ref{sym}).
+On the other hand, the truncated tensor products are zero when both factors are non-trivial irreducible, one factor is symmetric and the other one is anti-symmetric (Corollary~\ref{irred}).
+We give examples to show that in many cases both truncated tensor products are non-zero.
 But an important property which one looses by considering the truncated tensor products is the associativity.